Shepherd’s Purse (Shepherd’s Purse)

 Typical Medicinal Formula

-Shepherd’s purse can cause drowsiness, changes in blood pressure, thyroid function and palpations.
+Shepherd’s purse can cause drowsiness, changes in blood pressure and thyroid function, and palpations.
 Dosage and the current state of health of a person are important factors before using this herb.
 Seek a trained healer for guidance.